sceckert/Data-and-Culture-Fall-2024/_datasets/datasets.md

 -  Documenting the American South (DocSouth). [“First-Person Narratives Collection.”](https://docsouth.unc.edu/fpn/)
 -  Documenting the American South (DocSouth) [“Library of Southern Literature.”](https://docsouth.unc.edu/southlit/)
 -  Documenting the American South (DocSouth) [“North American Slave Narratives.”](https://docsouth.unc.edu/neh/)
+-  [The English Novel, 1830–1836: A Bibliographical Survey of Fiction Published in the British Isles](https://www.romtext.org.uk/resources/english-novel-1830-36/) is a full set of bibliographic descriptions of work drawn from [British Fiction, 1800–1829: A Database of Production, Circulation, and Reception](http://www.british-fiction.cf.ac.uk/browse.html)
+	-  Scroll down for the full bibliography.
+See also the [2023 update](https://www.romtext.org.uk/reports/rt24_116/)
 - [Eighteenth-Century Novels Database (END): A collection of metadata for 2,000 novels published between 1660 and 1850](https://github.com/earlynovels/) created as a part of the [Early Novels Database (END)](https://earlynovels.github.io/)
 	- Full [dataset](https://github.com/earlynovels/end-dataset)
 	- Small collection of [metadata about 25 novels](https://github.com/earlynovels/digital-collection) and [full-texts for those 25 novels](https://github.com/earlynovels/digital-collection/tree/master/PaP-END-fulltexts